MacBook Neo Review: Apple's A18 Budget Mac

 | Starting price | $599 | $1,099 |

 The rule of thumb: if you can comfortably name the demanding app you need to run, buy the Air M5.
-If you can't — if your honest answer is "browser, email, and Netflix" — the Neo will feel identical in daily use and save you hundreds of dollars.
+If you can't, if your honest answer is "browser, email, and Netflix", the Neo will feel identical in daily use and save you hundreds of dollars.
 Don't pay for an M5 you'll never push.

 The Verdict

-The MacBook Neo is the most important Mac Apple has launched in years, not because it's the most powerful, but because it finally makes macOS affordable.
-At $599 it delivers the build quality, battery life, software, and longevity of a real Mac to people who were never going to spend $999.
-For students, browser-based workers, and anyone who wants a clean, silent, second laptop, it's an easy recommendation.
+The MacBook Neo is one of the most important Macs Apple has launched in years, not because it's the most powerful, but because it finally makes macOS affordable again.
+It delivers the build quality, battery life, software, and longevity of a real Mac to people who were never going to buy a MacBook Air at the new higher list price.
+For students, browser-based workers, and anyone who wants a clean, silent, second laptop, it's an easy recommendation when the live price is right.

 🔍 Ready to shop?
 Compare live MacBook Neo prices on Amazon, then check the rest of the lineup in our Best Macs to Buy guide.
 TheresMac tracks live pricing across Apple, Amazon, and Best Buy so you never overpay.